 Symptoms most often start and stop suddenly.
 They can last for a few minutes or several hours.
 Symptoms may include:

 Other symptoms that can occur with this condition:

 A physical exam during a PSVT episode will show a rapid heart rate.
 It may also show forceful pulses in the neck.

 The heart rate may be over 100, and even more than 250 beats per minute (bpm).
 In children, the heart rate tends to be very high.
 There may be signs of poor blood circulation such as lightheadedness.
 Between episodes of PSVT, the heart rate is normal (60 to 100 bpm).

 during symptoms shows PSVT.
 An (EPS) may be needed for an accurate diagnosis and to find the best treatment.

-Because PSVT comes and goes, to diagnose it patients may need to wear a 24-hour Holter monitor.
+Because PSVT comes and goes, to diagnose it people may need to wear a 24-hour Holter monitor.
 For longer periods of time, another tape of the rhythm recording device may be used.

 - Valsalva maneuver.
 To do this, you hold your breath and strain, as if you were trying to have a bowel movement.